Back Pain During Pregnancy

 Be mindful to choose safe, gentle activities that are approved by your healthcare provider.
 Walking, prenatal yoga, and water exercise are wonderful ways to relieve a tired back, improve circulation, and help reduce the risk of pregnancy complications for many.
 It’s important to get clearance from your birth professional before starting any new exercise routines.

-3. Avoid Heavy Lifting
+3. Avoid Heavy Lifting to Protect Your Back

 It’s best to leave the heavy lifting to others during pregnancy if you haven’t had specific training to prepare you to do so while pregnant.
 Lifting a heavy object can lead to back pain and other injuries.
 Although you are more flexible than usual–that doesn’t mean you can’t get hurt.
 If you must lift an object, try to avoid bending over at the waist.
 Squat straight down, bend your knees, and lift with your legs.

-4. Wear a Support Belt
+4. Find Relief with a Maternity Support Belt

 A maternity support belt, or “belly band” is an adjustable brace worn around the abdomen during pregnancy.
 It is a girdle that supports the belly and your back muscles to prevent or reduce back pain.
 There are a variety of types of belts available, so if you aren’t sure which to purchase, you may want to consult with a trained clinician for advice.